MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 ## Enable text search on table fields

-Starting in [!INCLUDE[prod_short](includes/prod_short.md)] 2024 release wave 2, you can define if table fields should be optimized for text search.
+Starting in [!INCLUDE[prod_short](includes/prod_short.md)] 2024 release wave 2, you can specify if table fields should be optimized for text search.
 You do this by setting the property `OptimizeForTextSearch` to `true`.

 For more information, see [Enable text search on table fields](devenv-table-field-text-search.md).